-The property has been refurbished and extended to the rear within the last 10 years.
+A wet room extension has been added to the rear and the date of these works has not been confirmed.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

-The access at the rear appears to be shared.
+The access to the side and to the garage appears to be shared.
 The completing conveyancer should verify rights of access and liability in respect of future maintenance.